mishra0010/Large-Language-Model-From-Scratch/README.md

 ## 🧠 Introduction

-This repository contains a **comprehensive, from-scratch implementation of a Large Language Model (LLM)** — inspired by the *“Build LLM from Scratch”* YouTube playlist by [Vizuaral](https://www.youtube.com/@Vizuaral).

-It’s designed to **demystify the inner workings** of modern transformer-based language models such as GPT, providing a hands-on learning experience for enthusiasts, students, and AI practitioners.
+This repository contains a **comprehensive, from-scratch implementation of a Large Language Model (LLM)** It’s designed to **demystify the inner workings** of modern transformer-based language models such as GPT, providing a hands-on learning experience for enthusiasts, students, and AI practitioners.

 The project demonstrates every major stage of an LLM’s lifecycle — **from data preprocessing and tokenization to model training, evaluation, and fine-tuning**.